Munz Lakes

 Munz Lakes is a small lake located directly on the San Andreas Fault in the northern Sierra Pelona Mountains, within Los Angeles County, California.

 Geography

 The lake is one of a series of sag ponds created by active tectonic plate movement of the San Andreas Fault in the area, which also include Elizabeth Lake and Hughes Lake.
 They are part of the northern upper Santa Clara River watershed.
+The lakes at times dry up for years.

 The lake, at 984 m in elevation, is protected within the Angeles National Forest.

 History

 Munz Lakes receives its name from rancher John Munz, who arrived in the area in 1898.